 Ukulele Club:Sponsor: Robbie Jones- Students will learn chords and strum patterns used in many songs and will practice those skills by playing and singing together.
 In addition to musical skills, students will develop social skills and group dynamics while playing together.
 The club will also offer an additional opportunity for students to find and develop connections with other students and teachers through common interest.
 Research suggests that there are many cognitive benefits of playing an instrument including an increase in neural activity, intellectual curiosity, auditory skills, creative skills, and coordination.
 Additionally, there are many social-emotional benefits as well, including reduced anxiety and sense of community.
 The ukulele club will strive to provide connection, spread positive messages, and bring a happy vibe to OMS!

-Yearbook- Sponsor – Mrs. Emily Humphrey (Room 506) - The Otwell Yearbook Team meets during Dawg Time, however after school meetings may also occur.
+Yearbook- Sponsor – Mrs. Sheri Smith (Room 513) - The Otwell Yearbook Team meets during Dawg Time, however after school meetings may also occur.
 Applications for Yearbook are given out in April, and the Yearbook Team is announced by May.
 Commitment to Yearbook Dawg Time is of utmost importance.
 Everyone is welcome to apply for the Otwell Yearbook Team!